Mycrosys/qa-api/README.md

 ### General Testing

 1. PEP8 Online would have been used for the validation of the Python code.
 During the Time of testing, this site was unavailable and could not be used.
-The preinstalled pycodestyle linter was used to check that there are no errors anywhere in the code.
+The preinstalled pycodestyle linter was used to check that there are no errors anywhere in the code, except for 4 warnings in settings.py, that the line is too long (can't be avoided in this case).
 <img src="./docs/images/no_problems_workspace_api.jpg" alt="Picture of the Problems Tab in the gitpod workspace"></h2><br>
 <br>